supasuma/database_server/README.md

 - Visit /set and enter your key value pair i.e. "/set?name=Summer"
 - Visit /get to have the value of any entered keys returned i.e. "/get?key=name"

+Technologies:-

+- I used Ruby with Sinatra and tested with Rspec/Capybara

+Summary:-

 Despite the simple nature of this apps functionality I struggled with it conceptually - this can be seen when visiting the root page ;-)